linhx25/Quant_Marketing_Reading/most_recent.md

 ### 20240117_structural
 - Structural Econometric Modeling in Industrial Organization and Quantitative Marketing_ Theory and Applications (2023)
+- Nonparametric Estimation of Habitual Brand Loyalty
+- Estimating Parameters of Structural Models Using Neural Networks
+- Deep Neural Networks for Estimation and Inference
+- Causal Interpretation of Structural IV Estimands

 ### 20231212_LLM
 - coauthor-Designing a Human-AI Collaborative Writing Dataset for Exploring Language Model Capabilities